dineshkumar2144/AnomAlert---Climate-Data-Analysis/README.md

 # AnomAlert---Climate-Data-Analysis
 A personal project showcasing my skills in Python .
 Built as part of my portfolio to demonstrate knowledge in data analysis and building websites.
+Project title : AnomAlert                                                                                                                                                                                                           Problem Statement :
+Climate anomalies like floods, heatwaves, and cyclones are escalating across India, yet timely, localized alerts remain inaccessible to many.
+This project aims to build an interactive web dashboard that detects anomalies, simulates real-time alerts, and visualizes regional climate risks using satellite-inspired data—empowering users and agencies like ISRO to respond faster and smarter.